Introduction to Statistics

 Top-N values are values with the top N occurrences in a column or index.
 Top-N statistics are often referred to as frequency statistics or data skew.

 TiDB records the values and occurrences of Top-N values.
+Here N is controlled by the WITH NUM TOPN parameter.
 The default value is 20, meaning the top 20 most frequent values are collected.
 The maximum value is 1024.
-For details about the parameter that determines the number of values collected, see Manual collection.
+For details about the parameter, see Manual collection.

 Selective statistics collection